zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-ci.md

 ```

-Note, path filters are only supported for Git repositories in VSTS.
+**Note:** path filters are supported only for VSTS-hosted Git repositories.

 ## CI is opt-out